zarusz/SlimMessageBus/docs/intro.md

 > Per-message scope is enabled by default for all transports except the in-memory transport.
 This should work for most scenarios.

-For more advanced scenarios (third-party plugins) the SMB runtime provides a static accessor `MessageScope.Current` which allows to get ahold of the message scope for the currently running consumer instance.
+For more advanced scenarios (third-party plugins) the SMB runtime provides a static accessor `MessageScope.Current` which allows getting ahold of the message scope for the currently running consumer instance.

 #### Hybrid bus and message scope reuse

-In the case of using the hybird message bus (`SlimMessageBus.Host.Hybrid` package) you might have a setup where there are two or more bus instances.
+In the case of using the hybrid message bus (`SlimMessageBus.Host.Hybrid` package) you might have a setup where there are two or more bus instances.
-For example the Azure Service Bus (ASB) might be used to consume messages arriving to your service (by default each arriving message will have a DI scope created) and the memory bus (`SlimMessageBus.Host.Memory`) to implement domain events.
+For example, the Azure Service Bus (ASB) might be used to consume messages arriving to your service (by default each arriving message will have a DI scope created) and the memory bus (`SlimMessageBus.Host.Memory`) to implement domain events.
-In this scenario the arriving message on ASB would create a message scope, and as part of message handling your code might raise some domain events (in process messages) via the Memory bus.
+In this scenario, the arriving message on ASB would create a message scope, and as part of message handling your code might raise some domain events (in process messages) via the Memory bus.
 Here the memory bus would detect there is a message scope already started and will use that to resolve its domain handlers/consumers and required dependencies.

-> In a Hybrid bus setup, the Memory bus will detect if there is already a started messsage scope and use that to resolve its dependencies from.
+> In a Hybrid bus setup, the Memory bus will detect if there is already a started message scope and use that to resolve its dependencies from.

 #### Concurrently processed messages

-The `.Instances(n)` allows to set the `n` number of concurrently processed messages within the same consumer type.
+The `.Instances(n)` allows setting the number of concurrently processed messages within the same consumer type.

 ```cs
 mbb.Consume<SomeMessage>(x => x